Wark on Tyne

-Wark on Tyne is a small village and civil parish in Northumberland, England, 12 mi north of Hexham.
+Wark on Tyne or Wark is a village and civil parish in Northumberland, England, 12 mi north of Hexham.

 History

 The name is derived from the Anglo-Saxon word for earthworks, and refers to the mound at the south of the village.
 Wark was once the capital town of Tynedale.
 A Bronze Age stone circle known as The Goatstones is near Ravensheugh crags in the parish.
 Wark Town Hall is a Grade II listed building which was completed in 1874.